m3f157O/combine_harvester/README.md

 ## Introduction

-By readapting the safetydump rust library (many thanks to the author!!!), I have been able to EASILY bypass all the countermeasures put in place by most EDRs, except Kaspersky EDR
+By readapting the safetydump rust library (many thanks to the author!!!), I have been able to EASILY bypass all the countermeasures put in place by most EDRs, except Kaspersky EDR, and TrendMicro (new detection, from a couple hours ago)

 dbghelp!MiniDumpWriteDump with a custom callback could be used, until a year ago, to bypass most antivirus/EDR solutions.